Authorized Employee Deductions

 What Deductions Are Prohibited

-Employers may not deduct the following from employee pay, in any circumstances:
+Employers may not deduct the following from employee pay, under any circumstances:

 - Employment taxes required to be paid by employers, such as federal unemployment tax (FUTA) or state unemployment tax,